 - Remember, NYC hotels will typically include a 14.75% tax rate and a US$ 3.50 city tax per night.
 However, some hotels might try to include a further fee for something such as ‘Resort Tax’.
 Do not book a room with any extra additional fees, other than basic tax and city tax.

 - To find all additional fees for a hotel room on Booking.com: Click on a hotel below, click ‘select rooms’, click on a room type, scroll down to the ‘Not Included’ section.

 - Hotels will run promotions and discounts at different times of the week, month and year.
 Always shop around, click on every single hotel in each area to get prices for your travel dates.
-Sometimes a mid-range or even luxury hotel could have huge savings and be within your budget.

 - We use Booking.com for almost all hotel bookings when we travel.
 If you create an account and sign in to Booking.com, then book 5 hotels within 1 year, you will become a genius member and that activates tons of awesome perks.
 There are no contracts or ties of any kind when signing up.
 This is the quickest and easiest way to save money on hotels.